Azula05/FUSIONprimerXL/README.md

 python3 ./bin/00_A_gtf_to_bed.py -i ./Homo_sapiens.GRCh38.111.gtf -o ./assets/GRCh38/Known_exons_GRCh38.111.bed ; rm ./Homo_sapiens.GRCh38.111.gtf
 ```

-Step 3: validate the bed file
+Step 3: validate the bed file.
+This will probably show the warning faulty chromosome name; check the file at the specified lines if the chromosome name is indeed incorrect, correct it.
+If chromosome names like chrMT or chrKI270728.1 are present these lines can be removed or ignored.
 ```
 python3 ./bin/00_B_validate_bed.py -i ./assets/GRCh38/Known_exons_GRCh38.111.bed -c ./assets/GRCh38/chrom_sizes_GRCh38.txt
 ```